Ryan Grice-Mullen

 Ryan Grice-Mullen (born September 12, 1986) is a former gridiron football wide receiver.
 He was signed by the Houston Texans as an undrafted free agent in 2008.
 He played college football at Hawaii.

 Grice-Mullen has also been a member of the Chicago Bears, BC Lions, Miami Dolphins, Saskatchewan Roughriders, Hartford Colonials and Edmonton Eskimos.

-Early years
+Early life

 Grice-Mullen attended Rialto High School in Rialto, California and was a student and lettered three times in football and once in track.
 In football, he played quarterback, running back, and defensive back, and as a senior, he was an All-League selection and an All-County selection.
 Grice-Mullen graduated from Rialto High School in 2004.

 College career

 As a freshman for Hawaii, Grice-Mullen appeared in 12 games, starting 11 of them.
 He led UH's receiving corps with 1,228 yards and 12 touchdowns.
 He also recorded five 100+ yard receiving games.
 During his sophomore year, Grice-Mullen was injured for several games and started a total of nine games.
 During his junior year, Grice-Mullen caught 106 passes for 1372 yards and 13 touchdowns.
 He earned first team All-WAC honors and was part of the WAC's Special Award for Offensive Unit of the Year.

 Grice-Mullen places prominently on Hawaii's career receiving lists: